-Miss Rhianne Cammish (Attendance officer) and Mrs Kerry McWilliams, our Health and Wellbeing Officer/SEMH lead, works closely with Overdale's Senior Leadership team to drive improved attendance across school.
+Mrs Dani Jordan, our Health and Wellbeing Officer, works closely with Overdale's Senior Leadership team to drive improved attendance across school.
 Our school works to positively encourage excellent attendance through a number of rewards, certificates, conversations with children and families, assemblies etc. Children receive rewards half termly for 100% attendance and we have class competitions for attendance every week.
 We have 'improved attendance' certificates to praise those children who have improved their attendance significantly from the beginning of term.
-Mrs McWilliams and Miss Cammish work closely to accurately check the attendance register and complete 'First call' if reasons behind a child's absence have not been reported in the method reported earlier in the document.
+Mrs Jordan works with our admin team to accurately check the attendance register and complete 'First call' if reasons behind a child's absence have not been reported in the method reported earlier in the document.
 The first call procedure is as follows